[Note: This was originally posted in 2010 and Bill Myers has since retired and shut down his site. I’m leaving the post as a bit of a tribute.]

 Are you using video in your marketing yet?
 If not, you should be.
 And if you are, unless you’re outsourcing video or have an in-house expert, you’ve probably got lots of questions.

 Do I need a pro camcorder or will a consumer model do?
 Which one should I choose?

 What’s the best software to use for editing online videos?
 What are the best settings to use?

 I’m having problems uploading my video files to YouTube, what I am I doing wrong?

 How do you make professional looking videos with a virtual background?

 The place I go for answers to these questions as well as for hundreds of articles, video tutorials and more is Bill Myers Online.
-(Affiliate Link)
+(Sorry, no longer active)